Beyond Fitness: A Broader View of the Body

 Most of us inherited a narrow idea of what it means to work with the body.
 We were taught to think in terms of fitness: strength, flexibility, endurance, fat loss, muscle gain, performance, and aesthetics.
 These can all have value, but they are not the whole picture.

-Much of our modern fitness culture has been shaped by a bodybuilding-influenced view of the body: isolated parts, machines, measurable outputs, and the visual development of muscle.
+Much of our modern fitness culture has been shaped by a bodybuilding influenced view of the body: isolated parts, machines, measurable outputs, and the visual development of muscle.
 For many people, this is still the primary entry point into anything physical.
-The implicit question in this type of approach naturally becomes: How can I improve the look or performance of the parts?
+The implicit question becomes:

-But this often leaves out the deeper question: How do these parts participate in the use of the whole?
+How do these parts participate in the use of the whole?

 The body is not just a collection of parts.
 It is a living, sensing, adapting whole.
 We may know this intellectually, and often experientially, but many of us have not yet built a map of practice that represents this.
+We have not yet built the ways of understanding, practicing, or being that reflect the body as a whole.

 At The Movement Standard, we are interested in a broader relationship to physicality.
 One that includes strength, but is not limited to strength.
 One that includes mobility, but is not obsessed with range.
 One that values skill, awareness, coordination, balance, rhythm, play, stillness, and the ability to respond to changing situations.

-Available to sense, move, learn, and adapt.
-This is a type of freedom that allows us to meet the world with more options.
-Fitness often chases an idealized image.
-Movement opens a conversation with the actual body in front of us.
+Where fitness often chases an idealized image, Movement opens a conversation with the actual body in front of us.
 It offers another opportunity to engage deeply with the embodied present, bringing attention away from thought alone and into the body.
-This is not meant to be a rejection of fitness.
-It is meant to offer a way to accommodate and include it inside something larger and more open.